Bojan Djordjic: Viaplay

 From the mid 2010s, Djordjic began working as a football pundit for Viaplay sports channels in Sweden.

 In late March 2023, Djordjic's post-match interview with the Sweden national team head coach Janne Andersson following a 5–0 Euro 2024 qualifier win by Sweden over Azerbaijan in Solna turned into a heated exchange that further devolved into Andersson belittling Djordjic's football expertise as well as appearing to question his loyalty to the country of Sweden.
 Annoyed over Djordjic's question about the lack of playing time given to the forward Jesper Karlsson (who hadn't seen any action several days earlier in Sweden's qualifier loss to Belgium and who despite being brought on for only the last eight minutes of regulation versus Azerbaijan still managed to score a goal), Andersson retorted angrily about "being sick of this nonsense" before twice dismissing Djordjic's questions about Karlsson as "whining".
-Djordjic came back with an observation that the national side coach has a duty to publicly answer these kinds of questions without becoming defensive due to "representing 10 million people" prompting by now very agitated Andersson to angrily ask Djordjic "and what do you represent?", which Djordjic, as well as a number of other observers, took as a reference to Djordjic not being Swedish-born or of Swedish ethnicity.
+Djordjic came back with an observation that the national side coach has a duty to publicly answer these kinds of questions without becoming defensive due to "representing 10 million people" prompting by now very agitated Andersson to angrily ask Djordjic "and what do you represent?", which Djordjic took as a reference to Djordjic not being Swedish-born or of Swedish ethnicity.
 Several minutes later, at the official post-match press conference, Andersson was asked by reporters about his on-camera outburst at Djordjic; his answer was that Djordjic's ethnicity shouldn't be brought into this, adding "I may have expressed myself badly, but don't mix it up, than I'll be really pissed off" and "I can apologize if I said something bad".
 The next day, the Swedish Football Association called another press conference, specifically for Andersson to address his incident with Djordjic; Andersson stated: "My head stopped.
 Anyone who knows me knows that I hate all forms of racism.
 I apologize profusely if he interpreted it that way, but that's not who I am" before adding that he has reached out to Djordjic for a conversation.
 Djordjic's employer Viaplay issued a press release later the same day in which Djordjic stated that he stands by his line of questioning with Andersson as well as being willing to "forgive [Andersson] but not forget"; Viaplay media company also expressed public support for their employee.
 Some Swedish journalists criticized Djordjic for the way he conducted the post-match interview.